7 Sustainable Electric Toothbrush Brands For A (More) Eco-Friendly Buzz

-Minimal Charging: Long-lasting battery life is a big plus.
-The most energy efficient brushes only need to be charged twice a year.
+Long-lasting and rechargeable battery life is a big plus.
+The most energy-efficient brushes only need to be charged twice a year.

-Longevity/Durability: The most eco friendly electric toothbrush is one that lasts a very long time.
+Like battery life, the most eco-friendly electric toothbrushes should last a long time.
 Warranties are a good indicator of durability and how willing a brand is to stand behind its products.

-Recycling Programme: Whilst not all brands have one yet, those that do offer a recycling programme make it easier for customers to properly recycle their old units.
+Whilst not all brands have one yet, those that do offer a recycling program make it easier for customers to properly recycle their old units.

 These are the changes we need to see to achieve the tricky task of (almost) perfecting a truly environmentally friendly electric toothbrush.

-Moving away from plastic to bio-based and biodegradable heads makes the most sense for consumable parts like electric toothbrush heads.
+Innovations in sustainable materials—like moving away from plastic to bio-based and biodegradable heads—makes the most sense for consumable parts like toothbrush heads.

-If plastic is being used it needs to be safe, (non-toxic) and easily recyclable (and be composed of recycled plastic, too).
+If plastic is used, it needs to be recycled plastic that’s non-toxic and easily recyclable.

-The main body of an eco friendly electric toothbrush needs to be as durable and as long-lasting as possible, ideally compostable, biodegradable or at least 100% recyclable.
+The main body of an eco-friendly electric toothbrush needs to be as durable and long-lasting as possible—and ideally compostable, biodegradable, or at least 100% recyclable.

-Whether that’s bamboo, stainless steel or another environmentally friendly body, it must be able to be responsibly returned to the earth at the end of its useful life.
+Whether that’s bamboo, stainless steel, or something else, a true zero waste electric toothbrush must be able to be responsibly disposed of at the end of its useful life.

 Supply chain & labor practices:

-Sustainable electric toothbrush brands are generally quiet regarding manufacturing and supply chain.
-We’d like to see more information about where the materials are sourced, factory specific details like location and codes of conduct.
+Eco-friendly electric toothbrush brands are generally quiet regarding manufacturing and supply chains.
+We’d like to see more information about material sourcing, factory-specific details, and codes of conduct.